-The entire city is a World Heritage Site…
+5. The entire city of Quito is a World Heritage Site…

 The UNESCO World Heritage website highlights the combination of indigenous and European art (specifically “Quiteno” style Baroque art, architecture, and sculpture), along with the unique combination of natural and man-made features of the city, as reasons for preservation.

 The beautiful historic buildings are impossible to escape in the Historic Center of Quito — everywhere you turn, another appears.
-Recent rejuvenated interest in preserving historic homes means tourists can even stay in a little piece of Quiteno history during their visit (Casa Gangotena and Hotel Carlota are two of my favorite examples).
+Recent rejuvenated interest in preserving historic homes means tourists can even stay in a little piece of Quiteno history during their visit (Hotel Carlota and Casa Gangotena are two of my favorite examples).

-The airport is pretty far from the city center…
+6. The Quito airport is pretty far from the city center…